 1. Simplicity

 Your user interface needs to be clear and understandable.
-The goal is to build such a design that is intuitive for both skilled Internet surfers and those coming across your product for the first time.
+The goal is to build a design that is intuitive for both skilled Internet surfers and those coming across your product for the first time.
 Clickable elements should be visible.
 Navigation should be easy to understand.
 The link between pages should be logical.
 All these aspects play an essential role in motivating a customer to spend more time exploring your product.

 Take Playa Del Carmen as an example of an intuitive website with a good user interface.
 On their home page, you will see nothing extra.
-Only the elements needed to book your stay in this location.
+Only the elements are needed to book your stay in this location.

 2. Accessibility